When children are diagnosed with disability, autism or other additional needs: your feelings

 – Parent of a teenage child with cerebral palsy

-Different relationships, different feelings about additional needs
+Different relationships, different feelings about disability, autism or other additional needs

 The way siblings feel will depend on: